KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 > the motive field that makes traversal possible
 > without itself being traversal.
 >
-> To dissolve form is not to approach the Source.
+> To dissolve expression is not to approach the Source.
 > It is to approach the Void.
 >
-> The trans-structural does not abolish form.
+> The trans-structural does not abolish expression.
-> It is form unconfined.
+> It is expression unconfined.
 >
 > The practitioner who mistakes dissolution for transcendence
 > navigates without orientation